|Volume Forty-NIne—Article 2||Volume 49 | Home|

 The true Christian church is built upon the Rock, Christ Jesus the Son of the living God.
 The "keys" to the kingdom of God which were entrusted to the apostle Peter were the words of his confession of faith in Christ as the Savior of the world, "Thou art the Christ, the Son of the living God."
 Thus, it is the Gospel, not the personal word of Peter or one of his "successors" which contains the key to open the gates of paradise to any repentant sinner who puts his faith in the merits of the Son of God.

-32. Teaching that certain portions of the church service ought to be spoken in a language which the common believer does not understand is a serious departure from the word of God.
+30. Teaching that certain portions of the church service ought to be spoken in a language such as Latin which the common believer does not understand is a serious departure from the word of God.

-34. Teaching that a church leader can issue a decree, pronouncement, or ruling in matters of policy, doctrine, or morals which must be considered inerrant and infallible when this leader is speaking "ex cathedra" is a serious departure from the word of God.
+32. Teaching that a church leader has the authority to issue a decree, pronouncement, or ruling in matters of policy, doctrine, or morals which must be considered inerrant and infallible when this leader is speaking "ex cathedra" is a serious departure from the word of God.

-38. Teaching that the Second Commandment can be eliminated is a serious departure from the word of God.
+36. Teaching that the Second Commandment, which forbids bowing down to and praying to a statue or image, can be eliminated is a serious departure from the word of God.

-41. Teaching that believers need not seek by the power of the Holy Spirit to conform and transform their lives to begin to reflect the spirit and letter of God's holy Law, the Ten Commandments, is a serious departure from the word of God.
+39. Teaching that believers who are trusting in the blood of Christ need not seek by the power of the Holy Spirit to conform and transform their lives to begin to reflect the spirit and letter of God's holy Law, the Ten Commandments, is a serious departure from the word of God.
+Sanctification and is a life-long daily struggle against known sin and also against sins of ignorance.
+Repentance towards God and faith in the Lord Jesus is a daily growth in grace throughout one's lifetime.

-Against the Papal Teaching of the Natural Immortality of the Soul
+Against the Teaching of the Natural Immortality of the Soul

 The saved believers will put on immortality on the Last Day at the "first resurrection".
 Then after one thousand years, the lost will be raised back to life in the "second resurrection".
 Satan and the fallen angels and the lost will suffer the full measure of Divine justice and punishment according to the record of their sins and then be completely destroyed—burned up by the unquenchable fire of God's final punishment—eternal death.